AlaaDiaaAlDeen/raily/README.md

 # Raily
-An online reservation system for rail transport
+An online reservation system for train transport